This post may contain affiliate links. Please read my privacy policy.

 How To Make Teriyaki Salmon

-Pour all the teriyaki sauce ingredients into a small saucepan and bring it to a gentle simmer over low heat.
-Let it bubble until it thickens into a glossy glaze, then take it off the heat and set it aside to cool.
+Toss your Teriyaki Sauce ingredients into a saucepan over low heat.
+Let it simmer until it thickens into a glaze, then set it aside to cool.

 Other Ways To Cook

 Don’t feel like pan-searing?
-Here are a few other easy ways to cook teriyaki salmon:
+Here are a few other easy ways to cook your salmon:

-- Baked: Bake at 400°F (200°C) for about 12 minutes, or until the salmon flakes easily.
-Brush the sauce on during the last few minutes so it gets glossy and sticky.
+- Baked: Bake at 400°F (200°C) for about 12 minutes.
+Brush the sauce on during the last few minutes so it gets glossy and sticky without burning.

-- Air Fryer: Air fry at 375°F (190°C) for 8 minutes.
-Quick, easy, and mess-free.
-Add the teriyaki sauce after cooking so it doesn’t burn.
+- Air Fryer: Air fry at 375°F (190°C) for about 8 minutes.
+It is quick and mess-free!
+Just add the teriyaki sauce after cooking to keep the glaze fresh.

 - Grilled / Grill Pan: Grill skin-side down over medium-high heat for 3 to 4 minutes per side.
-Brush on the sauce at the end for a nice glaze and a hint of smokiness.
+Brush on the sauce at the end for a hint of smokiness.

 Frequently Asked Questions